 Frostbite is a serious threat to pets.
 Pay attention to the footpads, ears, tail, and nose because those are the sections where frostbite can occur.

-Skin that is frostbitten becomes pale, hard and cold; it can even become red and puffy as it warms.
+Frostbitten skin becomes pale, hard, and cold; it can even become red and puffy as it warms.
 If you notice that your puppy refuses to walk, then it could be because of frostbite.

 If you think your dog is just cold, put a warm cloth on the affected area and then cover it with a blanket.
 Do not allow your dog to scratch or lick the affected area because that might cause infection.
 If you think your dog has experienced frostbite, consult with your veterinarian.

 Winter dog-walking safety tips: Put on a sweater or coat

 Clothes might look awkward on pets but they are really helpful, too.
 Some pets have fur that helps to withstand the cold weather and others don’t.
 Coats or sweaters protect your dog from the cold weather and also can keep your dog from getting wet in snow or rain.
 The clothing provides additional insulation to keep your dog warmer for longer.

 During winter, the daylight hours are shorter, and there is little sunlight.
 To make sure you and your dog are seen by passing vehicles, wear reflective clothing.
 You can even use a reflective collar or leash to ensure you’re more visible.
 You also can clip a lighted beacon to your dog’s leash or collar to provide to make him more visible.
 Snow and ice make it difficult for drivers to stop, so be sure you’re aware of nearby vehicles to keep yourself and your dog safe.

 Winter dog-walking safety tips